-DF-16: Equities - Disclosure for Banking Book Positions as on 31.03.2023 Qualitative Disclosures
+DF-16: Equities - Disclosure for Banking Book Positions as on 31st March 2024

-The general qualitative disclosure with respect to equity risk, including: 1
+The general qualitative disclosure with respect to equity risk, including:

-• Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons; All equity investments in HTM Category are made in Associates, Subsidiaries, Joint Ventures and RRBs.
-These are strategic in nature. • Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
-This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices for securities held under HTM
+Differentiation between holdings on which capital gains are expected and those taken under other All equity investments in HTM objectives including for relationship and strategic reasons; Category are made in Associates, Subsidiaries, Joint Ventures and RRBs.
+These are strategic in nature.

+· Discussion of important policies covering the valuation and accounting of equity holdings in the Accounting and valuation policies for banking book.
+This includes the accounting techniques and valuation methodologies used, including securities held under HTM category key assumptions and practices affecting valuation as well as significant changes in these practices are detailed under Schedule 17 para